MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Utility/Get-TraceSource.md

 ### System.String

-You can pipe a string that contains the name of a trace source to `Get-TraceSource`.
+You can pipe a string that contains the name of a trace source to this cmdlet.

 ## OUTPUTS

 ### System.Management.Automation.PSTraceSource

-`Get-TraceSource` returns objects that represent the trace sources.
+This cmdlet returns objects representing the trace sources.

 ## NOTES